CleverCloud/doc.clever-cloud.com/administrate/cron.md

 ---
-title: CRON configuration file
+title: CRON
 position: 1
 shortdesc: All you need to know about running crons on Clever Cloud
+keywords:
+- apps
+- cron
+- cronjob
+- schedule
 tags:
-- apps
+- administrate
 ---

 The configuration file used for crontab is `/clevercloud/cron.json`.

+## Syntax

 Here is the general syntax: